Azure/InnovationEngine/scenarios/ocd/CreateAKSDeployment/README.md

 Validate that the application is running by either visiting the public ip or the application url.
 The application url can be found by running the following command:

 > [!Note]
-> It often takes 2-3 minutes for the PODs to be created and the site to be reachable via http
+> It often takes 2-3 minutes for the PODs to be created and the site to be reachable via HTTP

 ```bash
 runtime="5 minute";